Rio Angra dos Reis Ilha Grande by boat

 She offers to drive us to our ‘home’ for the night – so nice.

-She is dressed well and has a nice handbag, so I go with the gut feel that we can trust her.
+She is dressed well and has a nice handbag, so I go with the gut feeling that we can trust her.

 And indeed we could.